 Whether one admits it or not, one's own human nature and the human nature of one's colleagues can become a worst enemy or a best ally.
 This session will be an open discussion of how issues such as jealousy, opportunity, following through and completing tasks, and follow up afterward can shape our careers and determine how we feel about ourselves and live our lives inside and outside the academic setting, seeking to address questions about how much is enough and when is it too much.

-- Responding Effectively to Student Writing (Acrobat (PDF) 74kB Jun11 08), 3rd Floor Conference Room - Sharon Zuber, Director of the Writing Center, College of William and Mary, (repeated in second session)
+- Responding Effectively to Student Writing (Acrobat (PDF) PRIVATE FILE 74kB Jun11 08), 3rd Floor Conference Room - Sharon Zuber, Director of the Writing Center, College of William and Mary, (repeated in second session)

 Evaluating writing takes time and students often think the process is totally subjective.
 We will discuss specific ways to give students useful feedback without being overwhelmed with work by sequencing assignments to build on student skills and using a rubric that sets students up for success and minimizes the time it takes to grade.
 Participants will be given handouts for teaching and evaluating writing.

 2:10-2:50 Connections, Extensions, Opportunities: Concurrent Sessions.
 Participants will attend a session selected from the list below: